-- •Throw out all faux foods

-- Come back with the list of foods you're not sure ofFind a buddy
+- •Throw out all faux foods - •Come back with the list of foods you're not sure of

-- JOURNALING
+JOURNALING

-- •What is real food?

 Honest Food

 Is it even food at all?
 Never before has humanity had to ask such a basic question.

 Nevertheless we are deluged with a wash of food inventions that are counterproductive to our weight and health.
 We serve our children and ourselves the chemicals that send them and us circling the drain of metabolic disorders that will be imprinted for life.
 By giving in to clever media messages we treat Fruit Roll Ups as fruit, sodas as a viable substitute for milk, and cheese goldfish as a dairy product.